 Stronger in the community

-Afghanistan's economy is at a standstill: lack of infrastructure, little work and only 10 percent of the people can read and write.
+Afghanistan's economy is at a standstill: lack of infrastructure, little work and only 10% of the people can read and write.

 In Afghanistan, over eleven million people do not know how to feed themselves adequately, the infant mortality rate is among the highest in the world, and over half the population lives below the poverty line.
 Difficult living conditions are therefore synonymous with existential hardship.
 30-year-old Anita Zaide also reports on this: "I was married at the age of 15, and a few years later my husband fell prey to drug addiction.
 He doesn't work, can't provide for me and our three children.
 But I can't leave him either, otherwise I would lose the children according to the law.
 I now plant saffron in our garden.
 The fact that there are other women in my village working in the same project is a great support to me, and with my new salary I can continue to send my children to school."
 According to UN figures, up to 3.6 million people in Afghanistan live with addiction problems – one in ten in the Central Asian country.
 Heroin, opium and cannabis are cheap here, often cheaper than a meal, and serve as a perceived but destructive escape from hopelessness in a country ravaged by war for more than forty years.

 Shahnaz and the other women, who also have to get through difficult situations, encourage each other not to give up.
-Many fates are similar.
-Shahnaz, who has a high school diploma, also had to submit for years and was not allowed to leave the house.
-Last year, she was engaged by her parents - to a man, she says, who never went to school himself but is a distant cousin whom her parents trust.
+Many of their fates are similar.
+Shahnaz, who has a high school diploma, was not allowed to leave the house.
+Last year, she was engaged by her parents to a man, she says, never went to school himself but is a distant cousin whom her parents trust.
 At least she gets to participate in the project.
 The saffron association and the work it entails represent an important step toward independence for Shahnaz.

 I have learned to dream